Forex Demo Account: How to Open One and Actually Use It

 What starting balance should I set on my demo account?

 Set it equal to what you actually plan to deposit live.
-If you intend to start with $600 on Exness, practice with $600 on demo.
-The position sizing and lot calculations are completely different at $600 versus $10,000.
-Many traders demo at $100,000 and then find that every strategy they tested is unworkable at their real account size.
+If you intend to start with a few hundred dollars, practice with the same amount on demo.
+The position sizing and lot calculations are completely different at a small starting balance versus a five-figure account.
+Many traders demo at six-figure virtual sizes and then find that every strategy they tested is unworkable at their real account size.

 Can I run multiple strategies on demo at the same time?

-Yes, and Exness makes this easy.
+Yes, with most major brokers.
 You can open multiple demo accounts under the same login, each with different settings.
 Run your swing strategy on one account and your scalping setup on another.
 The results stay separate, which makes it much easier to evaluate each approach without data contamination.

 🌍 Our recommended brokers